b1naryth1ef/pydskchk/README.md

 ####PyDskChk uses a few systems...
 [ConfigObj](http://bit.ly/eauaQx) was written by Michael Foord and Nicola Larosa.
 It's currently used for parsing settings.cfg into our diskchecker.py
 [SMTPLib](http://effbot.org/librarybook/smtplib.htm) a included module in Python 2.5 and later, it's the core to the email system.
+###Change Log
+####V0.4.1
+Added an oschecker and a dev flag.
+Anyone developing should note that any unconfirmed features should debug or not run in dev = False.
+Added example_settings.cfg which was left out in the previous version.
+Main.py -- Imports platform for our version checking (a much better version checker then before).
+Added dev flag in the config loader.
+Added a simple loading message for debugs.
+Next up: Logs, and *possibly* allowing running disk and file checker at the same time.
+####V0.4
+No real changelog as the entire module was rewritten.
+Added simple module support (see Hacking above).
+Everything is in one file now, which means you cannot load up both disk checker and file checker at the same time, but theres a much cleaner system anyway.